scottie-l/reading-notes/reading-notes-201/class-07.md

 Literal Notation- colon separates key/value pairs.
 Commas between each key/value pair.

-Objectg constructor Notation- Used to create multiple objects.
+Object constructor Notation- Used to create multiple objects.
 The 'this' keyword is used instead of objects name

 In JS, data represented using name/value pairs.